CodePushGo/website/src/content/blog/en/capacitor-ota-updates-vs-traditional-versioning.md

 | Distribution Delays | Enable background updates | Ensures timely delivery |
 | Version Mismatch | Run automated compatibility checks | Maintains app stability |

-Even NASA's OSIRIS-REx team has praised Capgo:
+Even NASA's OSIRIS-REx team has praised CodePushGo:

-> "@Capgo is a smart way to make hot code pushes (and not for all the money in the world like with @AppFlow) :-)" [\[1\]](https://capgo.app/)
+> "@CodePushGo is a smart way to make hot code pushes (and not for all the money in the world like with @AppFlow) :-)" [\[1\]](https://capgo.app/)

 ## App Updates and Capacitor OTA: Key Takeaways

 In today's fast-moving app ecosystem, updates need to happen quickly and efficiently.
 Capacitor OTA updates provide a faster and more practical solution compared to traditional app versioning.
-With an impressive track record - 947.6 million updates across 1,400 production apps - Capgo highlights how widely OTA technology is being embraced [\[1\]](https://capgo.app/).
+With an impressive track record - 947.6 million updates across 1,400 production apps - CodePushGo highlights how widely OTA technology is being embraced [\[1\]](https://capgo.app/).

 ### Comparing OTA and Traditional Updates